Xaleed/Pytorch/README.md

 \boldsymbol{\theta}^{(k)}=\boldsymbol{\theta}^{(k-1)}-lr \frac{\partial L}{\partial\boldsymbol{\theta}^{(k-1)}},\,\,\,\,\,\,\,\,k=1,2,3,... \,\,\,\,\,\,\,and \,\,\,\,\,\,\,\boldsymbol{\theta}^{(0)} = c
 ```
 where c is orbitrary constant.
-Let's convert GD algorithm into code.
+Now with these explanations we can convert GD algorithm into code.
 At first we need create a data set once again:

 ```